✓ Editorial & Content Standards

 • Sleep hygiene recommendations

-Educational content is based on mainstream sleep science consensus.
+Educational content based on mainstream sleep science consensus.
 We reference primary research and named researchers.
 Age-appropriate sleep recommendations follow National Sleep Foundation (NSF) guidelines.

 Category C